A journey of discovery and delight

 Freechoice:

-This morning choose to explore your way with Scenic Freechoice:
+Choose to explore your way with Scenic Freechoice:

 Explore Linz by foot: Join a local guide on a walking tour to discover the balance between the city’s vibrant history and contemporary living.

-Set on the confluence of the Danube, Inn and Ilz rivers, Passau has been an important trading city since medieval times, particularly for salt, commonly known as ‘white gold’.
+Set on the confluence of the Danube, Inn and Ilz rivers, Passau has been an important trading city since Medieval times, particularly for salt, commonly known as ‘white gold’.
 Each river is distinct in colour and some days you can clearly see the green, blue and black hues where the waters meet.
 At the centre of the Baroque city, the 13th century Italianate Old Town is packed with tight laneways tunnels and archways, including an ‘Artist’s mile’ where old buildings are occupied by artist studios, workshops and galleries.

 Freechoice: